CyberSource/cybersource-sdk-java/README.md

   1) SHA256 changes which are required to signed the request with SHA256.

 ## Troubleshooting
-- If you get an exception **java.lang.SecurityException: JCE cannot authenticate the provider BC**.
+- If you get an exception **`java.lang.SecurityException: JCE cannot authenticate the provider BC`**.
 This could be because of many reasons. bcprov*.jar is a signed jar if java fails to validate the signature, it throws this exception.
-Make sure you run below java command to verify this signature. jarsigner -verify bcprov-jdk15on-1.61.jar
+Make sure you run below java command to verify this signature.

+    `jarsigner -verify bcprov-jdk15on-1.61.jar`

   when above command fails it says "jar is unsigned. (signatures missing or not parsable)", this could be because of many reasons. e.g

         1) When we unpack it and include in our own jar file.
 Including bcprov*.jar separately in the CLASSPATH should solve this issue.
         2) May be changes in Oracle jar signer.
 If using Java SDK 1.6 or 1.7 with cybersource-sdk-java:6.2.7 and higher (ships with org.bouncycastle:bcprov-jdk15on:1.61).
 Upgrading version to bcprov-jdk15to18-1.63.jar should solve this issue.
         3) If you are using some old version of JBOSS and have copied bcprov*.jar under $JBOSS_HOME/server/default/lib/. copying bcprov*.jar in $JBOSS_HOME/server/default/lib/ instead of $JBOSS_HOME/server/servername/lib/ should solve this issue.

-- If you get an exception  **exception decrypting data - java.security.InvalidKeyException: Illegal key size**.
+- If you get an exception  **`exception decrypting data - java.security.InvalidKeyException: Illegal key size`**.
   It is recommended to download Unlimited Strength Jurisdiction Policy files from Oracle (US_export_policy.jar and local_policy.jar) for appropriate JAVA version.
 I meant if merchant are using java 6 then download these policy file only for java6.
   You need to copy security jars (US_export_policy.jar, local_policy.jar) in the $JAVA_HOME/jre/lib/security directory not in $JAVA_HOME/jre/lib/ext/).

+- Put below block of code to handle the ClientException to print the complete stacktrace.

+        try{
+            Client.runTransaction(requestMap, merchantProperties);
+        }catch (ClientException e){
+            e.getInnerException().printStackTrace();
+        }

 ## Documentation
 - For more information about CyberSource services, see <http://www.cybersource.com/developers/documentation>.
 - For all other support needs, see <http://www.cybersource.com/support>.